NiceNok/army-clash-core/README.md

 # Army Clash Core
 ____
 ## About The Project
-At the core of the engine I used structured code that can be extended by other programmers without big problems.
+At the core of the engine I used structured code that can be extended by other programmers without any problems.
 The main work was carried out with the physics setup for the army.
 After testing, I decided to change "Enemy detection" from collider collisions to calculate the distance between units.
 This increased performance and simplified the code.

 The design pattern **Object Pool** was chosen to improve performance, also I minimized use of Update functions.
 At the current point, the profiler